HP 9000 842, 852, 865 and 870 Servers

 Both machines use SPI/SMB system design and HP-PB expansion cards for I/O and devices.
 Performance of 842 was about 30 MIPS for $85,000 at time of introduction in 1990, with the 852 having 50 MIPS for around $143,000.

-HP 9000 865 Panther servers are cabinet computers, with a larger design than the previous 800 series, based on the new CMOS-based 50 MHz PCX PA-RISC processor with 768 KB cache and a 8192-entry TLB.
-SPI/SMB system design and CIO bus was used for I/O, maximum RAM was 512 MB.
-HP 9000 865 sold for $275,000 in 1991 and was supposed to have a performance of 56 MIPS.
+HP 9000 865 Panther servers are cabinet computers in a bigger design than the previous 800 series, based on the new CMOS-based 50 MHz PCX PA-RISC processor with 768 KB cache and a 8192-entry TLB.
+The system design was SPI/SMB-based, with the CIO bus for I/O; maximum RAM was 512 MB.
+HP 9000 865 sold for $275,000 in 1991 and were supposed to have a performance of 56 MIPS.

 Later HP 9000 890 mainframes are possibly similar to the 870.
-They had up to four PA-RISC CPUs and were an upgrade and technology enhancement path.
+They had up to four PA-RISC CPUs and were an upgrade and technology enhancement path offered by HP.
+HP positioned the 870S server with CA Unicenter against IBM System/9000 320 mainframes.

 Operating systems